TUESDAY, FEBRUARY 25, 2020 IS LOBBY DAY!

 Email address: [email protected]

-Annual Session Scholarship (second year students)
+Annual Session (two graduating students)

 Student Delegate to Annual Session (first year students)